TREASURIES-Yields hit highest levels since December 2019 after jobs report

 Bond yields have soared since the start of the year, with two-year Treasuries posting their largest increase in yields since 2009 in January, as investors price in as many as five interest rate hikes by the Federal Reserve this year.

+"Volatility will continue to pervade the financial system until at least a couple more months of inflation, employment and geopolitical weather reports have been recorded and analyzed," Rick Rieder, BlackRock’s chief investment officer of global fixed income, wrote in a note Friday.

-The yield on 10-year Treasury notes US10YT=RR was down 1.4 basis points at 1.813% shortly before the data was released.
+The yield on 10-year Treasury notes US10YT=RR had been down 1.4 basis points at 1.813% shortly before the data was released.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, rose slightly to 61.6 basis points.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations, was at 60.3 basis points.
 The gap had touched 59.74 basis points, its flattest level since October 2020, on Monday.

 The yield of 10-year TIPS US10YTIP=RR rose above negative 0.5% for the first time since June, 2020.